S-C-A-N/SCANsat/README.md

   * biomes
   * anomiles

-I can't guarantee that all anomalies will be found; in particular, some are so close to others that they don't show up on their own, and if the [developers][KSP:developers] want to be sneaky then they can of course be sneaky.
+SCANsat can't guarantee that all anomalies will be found; in particular, some are so close to others that they don't show up on their own, and if the [developers][KSP:developers] want to be sneaky then they can of course be sneaky.
 ------------------------------------------